thiagomf/Estudos/Questions.md

 > **Navigation Bars and Tab Bars**: Commonly used for app navigation, providing easy access to different sections or functionalities.

-> Alerts and Action Sheets: Used to display messages, alerts, or actions to the user.
+> **Alerts and Action Sheets**: Used to display messages, alerts, or actions to the user.

-> Switches, Sliders, and Steppers: Controls for selecting options, adjusting values, or enabling/disabling features.
+> **Switches, Sliders, and Steppers**: Controls for selecting options, adjusting values, or enabling/disabling features.

 Common Ways to Add UI Elements: